mayeaux/nodetube/README.md

 NodeTube comes with [ngrok](https://www.https://ngrok.com) preinstalled with the setting in `.env.settings` to run for new instances automatically.
 This means that when you boot the app you will see a log come through with a link where you can access the app from the ngrok subdomain.
 Great you're live on the internet, that was simple!

 ## Reasons To Use NodeTube
-### Reasons to use NodeTube as an instance host:
+### Reasons to use NodeTube as an Instance Host:
-- Built in monetization for instance administrators: Users can optionally pay a monthly fee through Stripe to retain certain privileges which are able to be adjusted by the administrator, but by default allow private and unlisted uploads, increased maximum file-size upgrade from 500MB to 2GB, and livestreaming capabilities
+- Built in monetization for instance administrators: Users can optionally pay a monthly fee through Stripe to retain certain privileges which are able to be adjusted by the administrator but by default allow private and unlisted uploads, an increased maximum file-size limit from 500MB to 2GB, and livestreaming capabilities
-- You can run an instance either with a cloud provider, via a VPS or dedicated or even locally using a built-in ngrok integration.
+- You can run an instance either with a cloud provider, a VPS or dedicated server or even locally using a built-in `ngrok` integration.
-- Follow a few short steps and get setup on top of cloud providers and run for pennies a day with build in Heroku and BackBlaze integrations, even with little technical knowledge
+- Follow a few short steps and get setup on top of cloud providers and run for pennies a day with built-in Heroku and BackBlaze integrations, even with little technical knowledge
-- Own your own data: data is happier when it's not in the hands of a multi-billion dollar corporation and Google knows enough about us already
+- Own your own data: data is happier when it's not in the hands of a multi-billion dollar corporation and plus Google knows enough about us already
-- Built in features to get you started on Day 1 including moderation abilities, built-in analytics, administration interface, CAPTCHA
+- Built in features to get you started on Day 1 including moderation abilities, built-in analytics, administration interface, built-in reCAPTCHA
 - Support open-source software, help decentralize and open the internet.
-- Improve your software and server administration skills.
+- Improve your software and server administration skills
 - Build and foster a community

-### Reasons to use NodeTube as an free user:
+### Reasons to use NodeTube as a Free User:
 - No email necessary for registration.
-Optionally add an email to have lost password functionality.
+Optionally add an email to have password recovery functionality
 - No ads
 - Not tracked by a multibillion dollar corporation
 - Public IP stays private, unlike some other YouTube alts